-A hill station, a capital, a financial hub, a seaport, an island and a great tourist spot, Hong Kong is all of these rolled in one.
-It is a part of China but in so many ways, it’s a mini Europe even its legal currency, the Hong Kong dollar, is different from that of the rest of China.
-Making Hong Kong the destination for your next tour will give you a chance to enjoy beaches, western-style luxuries, traditional Chinese art, architecture and culture.
-Here is how you can get the maximum out of this city within 5 days.
+A hill station, a capital, a financial hub, a seaport, an island and a great tourist spot – Hong Kong is all of these rolled in one.
+It is a part of China but in so many ways, it is a mini Europe – even its legal currency, the Hong Kong dollar, is different from that of the rest of China.
+Making Hong Kong destination for your next tour will give you a chance to enjoy beaches; Western-style luxuries, traditional Chinese art, architecture and culture, the technical wonders to name a few.
+Here is how you can get the maximum out of this city within 5 days

 Where to Stay?

 Hong Kong is divided into four major divisions – Kowloon peninsula, Hong Kong island, new territories and 200 outlying islands.
 But if you are looking for a place to stay – there are the only Kowloon Peninsula and Hong Kong island – where the best of the hotels are located.
 It might also depend upon your budges (there are some inexpensive hotels in outlying islands) as well as your preferences (the hotels in the Hong Kong island might closer to some of the tourist attractions or whether you want a mountain view or beach view).
 Assuming you are willing to spend some money, but we believe Hyatt Regency in Sha Tin is the way to go.